-Please note: This itinerary describes the Juneau to Sitka voyage.
-For Sitka to Juneau, the itinerary operates in reverse.
+Please Note: The itinerary below describes the Juneau to Sitka voyage.
+From Sitka to Juneau, the itinerary operates in reverse, with the same inclusions.

 Day 2: Tracy Arm-Fords Terror Wilderness

-As we cruise toward Le Conte Bay, we often spot humpback whales, which frequently entertain us by breaching and spy-hopping.
-Weather permitting, we'll have the opportunity to kayak among the ice that has calved off LeConte Glacier.
-Or, choose an optional flightseeing trip via floatplane or helicopter over the glacier for a thrilling aerial perspective.
-We also have a chance to hike on forest trails, accompanied by the ship's natural history staff.
-Later, we visit Petersburg on Mitkof Island, a town of 3,500 that was founded over a century ago by Norwegian fishermen.
-The waters here are rich in crab, shrimp and pink, or humpback, salmon.
-This evening we'll have a visit from a local fishing family who will share stories of their life in Petersburg.
-The ship remains at the dock until we’re called to dinner, featuring the catch of the day.
+Cruising toward Le Conte Bay, look for humpback whales, which frequently entertain us by breaching and spy-hopping.
+Weather permitting, kayak among icebergs and shards that have calved off the LeConte Glacier.
+Or choose an optional flightseeing trip over the glacier via floatplane or helicopter for a thrilling aerial perspective, with views into the deep crevasses.
+There's also a chance to hike on forest trails, accompanied by the ship's naturalist guides.
+Later, visit Petersburg on Mitkof Island, a town of 3,500 founded over a century ago by Norwegian fishermen.
+The waters here are rich in crab,

 Day 6: Glacier Bay National Park

-We spend the entire day among the inlets, coves, tidewater glaciers, freshwater lakes and ice-capped mountains of Glacier Bay National Park.
-Here in one of Alaska's most iconic landscapes, we'll cruise to the face of tidewater glaciers that end abruptly at the water’s edge, waiting patiently to observe them “calving,” when a giant slab of ice falls from the face and crashes into the sea with a thunderous boom.
-Wildlife abounds here, and we may see harbor seals, Steller sea lions and mountain goats scaling the rock walls.
-We also have a chance to see both horned and tufted puffins.
-A visit to Tidal Inlet may bring a view of brown bears lumbering up the hillside.
-If the timing is right, we could even see a mama bear and her cubs playing by the water.
-We delight in their interactions, knowing the cub will be on its own next year.
-Southeast Alaska is the land of the Tlingit people, and a native interpreter joins us onboard to share some of their local legends.
+Spend a full day cruising in Glacier Bay National Park, surveying the mosaic of inlets, coves, glaciers and ice-capped peaks that comprise this renowned wilderness.
+In one of Alaska's most iconic landscapes, cruise to the face of tidewater glaciers that end abruptly at water’s edge, and wait patiently to observe “calving,” when a giant slab of ice falls from the face and crashes into the sea with a thunderous boom.
+Wildlife abounds in Glacier Bay, and we may see harbor seals, Steller sea lions and mountain goats scaling the rock walls.
+There's also a good chance to spot both horned and tufted puffins.
+A visit to Tidal Inlet may reveal a glimpse of brown bears on the hillside or on the shoreline.

-Today, nature is our guide as we set sail with no specific itinerary, choosing to follow the captain's whim as conditions guide us.
+Nature is the ship's guide today as we sail with no specific itinerary, the captain choosing the best course as conditions dictate.
 We may stop at an isolated beach to look into tide pools, do some beachcombing and wander forest trails.
 At high summer, the forest floor is often carpeted with wildflowers.
-Later, as we walk on one of area’s many islands, keep an eye out for old bear tracks worn into the soil in the open meadows.
-This is home turf for the massive brown bears Alaska is famous for—the world's largest coastal grizzly.
-It is also home to the world’s highest density of nesting bald eagles.
-If conditions permit, we can do some kayaking, for an eye-level view of the rich marine life.
+Later, walking ashore on one of

-After breakfast, we disembark in Sitka, Southeast Alaska’s only town that sits directly on the ocean among a scenic scattering of small islands.
-In the native Tlingit language, Sitka means "the village behind the island."
-It has been home to various cultures for thousands of years, but its Russian heritage endures, a legacy from the fur trading enterprise that dominated the region in the 18th and 19th centuries.
-Russian influence is readily apparent as we visit St. Michael’s Russian Orthodox Church, with its distinctive onion domes, in the center of town.
-Sitka's Native heritage is equally vivid as we gaze up at the grand totem poles that line the wooded trails through Sitka National Historic Park.
-At the Raptor Rehabilitation Center, we have close views of species normally seen at a distance in the wild—bald eagles, hawks, falcons and owls.
-After lunch, our Southeast Alaska cruise concludes as we disembark the ship in Sitka’s harbor, backdropped by the volcanic peak of Mount Edgecumbe.
-A transfer to the airport is included for our afternoon flight to Seattle, where we meet onward flights.
+After breakfast, disembark in Sitka, Southeast Alaska’s only town that sits directly on the ocean, among a scenic scattering of small islands.
+In the local Tlingit language, Sitka means "the village behind the island."
+It has been home to indigenous cultures for thousands of years, but its Russian heritage endures, a legacy from the fur trading enterprise that dominated the region in the 18th and 19th centuries.
+Russian influence is on apparent in St. Michael’s Russian Orthodox Church, with its distinctive onion domes, in the center of town.
+Sitka's Native heritage is equally vivid in the grand totem poles that line the wooded trails through Sitka National Historic Park.
+At the Raptor Rehabilitation Center, get close-up views of species normally seen at a distance in the wild—bald eagles, hawks, falcons and owls.
+After lunch, your Southeast Alaska cruise concludes as you disembark in Sitka’s harbor, backdropped by the volcanic peak of Mount Edgecumbe.
+A transfer to the airport is included to meet departing flights.

 Please Note: This itinerary should serve as a guideline only; actual stops are determined by weather, wildlife activity, and a host of other factors in order to provide the safest and best possible experience.
-This flexibility is what makes traveling on our nimble expedition ships so much more rewarding than on a large vessel with a locked voyage plan.
+This flexibility is what makes traveling on Lindblad's small expedition ships so much more rewarding than a large vessel with a locked-in voyage plan.
 Some itineraries travel in reverse.